RosieWatson/GreatStourSite/README.md

 - Content contained in a single dashboard which is easily to way-find
 - Inputs have effective instructions and clear error states
 - Applying aria-hidden attributes and role='presentation' to elements that are for presentational use only
+- We send off both a HTML and plain text version of the email to allow it to be compatiable with different browsers.
+- The recaptcha only appears on the form if the person begins to post too many times, meaning it doesn't get in the way for anyone else.

 ## Security Considerations
 - We have built a database library that is safe from SQL injection.